 Second, to this, you will want to consider the quality of the eyepieces.
 The gold standard for a top-notch objective lens is an achromatic lens – or a color correcting lens.
 These lenses correct bending light, since different colors have a different refraction, causing the image to curve under the lens.

-Eyepieces – For the eyepiece, ensure you opt for a Widefield (WF) or Super Wide Field (SWF) eyepieces.
+Eyepieces – For the eyepiece, ensure you opt for Widefield (WF) or Super Wide Field (SWF) eyepieces.
 This will ensure easy viewing – the wider the lens the better for viewing is the common rule.

 Compound Microscope Uses

-Due to their high powered magnification compound microscopes are used in a variety of industries including the medical and scientific industries.
+Due to their high powered magnification, compound microscopes are used in a variety of industries including the medical and scientific industries.
 Here is an overview of just some of their most common applications:

-- Biologists – By having such a powerful magnification medical staff, biomedical science students and science researchers are able to examine specimens or objects at a superior resolution and examine intricate details, which could be missed if a microscope with less magnification was used.
+- Biologists – By having such a powerful magnification, medical staff, biomedical science students and science researchers are able to examine specimens or objects at a superior resolution and examine intricate details, which could be missed if a microscope with less magnification was used.

 - Forensics – Looking for the faintest of clues to help solve a crime or conclude an investigation often requires the help of a microscope.
 This includes things like hair, skin and blood analysis.